MicrosoftDocs/win32/desktop-src/gdi/about-painting-and-drawing.md

 ---
-Description: 'Nearly all applications use the screen to display the data they manipulate.' ms.assetid: '97d606a0-11d3-49c3-b045-8397f4bcfa54'
+Description: Nearly all applications use the screen to display the data they manipulate. ms.assetid: 97d606a0-11d3-49c3-b045-8397f4bcfa54
-title: About Painting and Drawing
+title: About Painting and Drawing ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Painting and Drawing